 What is the cause of smoking in a chainsaw?

-If you’re a novice, it may take several hours to identify the problem with your Husqvarna 435 chainsaw.
-There are a number of reasons why your chainsaw won’t start, from fuel to engine issues.
+If you’re a novice, it may take several hours to identify the problem with your Husqvarna chainsaw.
+There are a number of reasons why your Husqvarna chainsaw is having difficulty starting, from fuel to engine issues.
 If these tips fail to work, it may be time to take your chainsaw to the nearest Husqvarna service center for closer inspection.